jeremyblevins/ctar/website/use-cases/CTAR-H-2010-001-Operation_Olympic_Games.md

 ### Assessment

 Reconnaissance was arguably the campaign's longest operational phase.
+From a CTAR perspective, reconnaissance should be viewed as an operational investment rather than a preliminary activity.
+The precision observed later in the campaign depended directly upon the quality of intelligence collected during this phase.

 ## Resource Development